vibe-project/vibe-project.github.io/projects/vibe-java-server-platform/3.0.0-Alpha1/reference/index.md

 ---

-## Modules
-TODO

----

 ## Bridge
 Bridge is a module used to install your application on your desired platform.

 ### Installation
 Generally speaking, installing an application is to feed one or both of `ServerHttpExchange` and `ServerWebSocket` into the application using the bridge for the specific platform.

-With the following bridges, you can install your application with minimal effort.
-If the corresponding bridge is not listed, you need to write your own one.
-[Writing a bridge](#writing-bridges) is easier than you think.

 #### Atmosphere 2
 The [Atmosphere 2](https://github.com/atmosphere/atmosphere/) makes the application run on most servlet containers that support the Servlet Specification 2.3.
 That being said, Servlet 3.0 containers is required here.
 With Atmosphere, you can write a traditional Java web application, a war project in Maven.